plantagoIT/strapi-drag-drop-content-type-plugin/README.md

 ```
 http://localhost:1337/api/foo?sort=rank:asc
 ```

+## 🐞 Known issues
+Due to changes in the Strapi core, the plugin causes a full page reload after sorting.
+This is a known issue, and will be fixed ASAP if possible.

 ## 🤝 Contribute
 Feel free to fork and make pull requests to this plugin.
 All input is welcome - thanks for all contributions so far!